 Employing more than 36,000 people across the globe at the end of 2019 consisting of software engineers, designers and consultants, the company works across a variety of industries, including financial services with well-established financial institutions, as well as startup fintechs offering its range of innovative strategy, consulting and design services.

 EPAM Continuum has a history of working in the automotive industry.
 Boutet added that the company had worked with many European manufacturers to build a greater understanding of driver behaviour and identify new opportunities for product development.
 Currently, the company has been working on everything from car-sharing services for Audi in San Francisco to setting up a whole new car-sharing service in China for UCar.

-Brown pointed to some work the company did with the Swiss multinational investment bank and financial services company UBS Group, saying: “We began our relationship with UBS many years ago but this led to more than 1,000 people developing and integrating systems worldwide and establishing programs across a huge range of functions from cloud-enablement to figuring out for UBS what putting financial services onto the cloud actually means in technology and security terms.
+Brown pointed to some work the company did with the Swiss multinational investment bank and the large multinational investment bank, saying: “We began our relationship with the large multinational investment bank many years ago but this led to more than 1,000 people developing and integrating systems worldwide and establishing programs across a huge range of functions from cloud-enablement to figuring out for the large multinational investment bank what putting financial services onto the cloud actually means in technology and security terms.
 We consult them, design what we agree are the most workable solutions for them, and then deliver.”